Microsoft Intune custom device settings for devices running Windows 10

 - Floating point

-- Value - Specify the value to associate with the OMA-URI you entered.
+- Value - Specify the value or file to associate with the OMA-URI you entered.

-- When you're done, go back to the Create Profile blade, and hit Create.
-The profile will be created and appears on the profiles list blade.
+- When you're done, select OK, go back to the Create profile pane, and select Create.
+The profile is created and appears on the profiles list pane.

-In the screenshot below, the setting Connectivity/AllowVPNOverCellular has been enabled.
+In the following screenshot, the setting Connectivity/AllowVPNOverCellular has been enabled.
 This lets a Windows 10 device open a VPN connection when on a cellular network.

 How to find the policies you can configure